mainexploit/mk7-tt-revamp/README.md

 # Time Trials Revamped
-This a CTRPluginFramework for the Time Trials Community.
+**This a CTRPluginFramework for the Time Trials Community**

+The latest download can be found [https://github.com/mainexploit/mk7-tt-revamp/releases].

 ---